-Further, the first Halley's Comet of the space age — in 1986 — saw several spacecraft approach its vicinity to sample its composition.
+Scientists finally got an up-close look at the comet when it last visited in 1986 when several spacecraft were sent to Halley's vicinity to sample its composition.
 High-powered telescopes also observed the comet as it swung by Earth.

-While the comet cannot be studied up close for many decades, scientists continue to perform comet science in the solar system, looking at other small bodies that can be compared to Halley.
+While the comet won't be back for up-close study for decades, scientists continue to investigate comets, looking at other small bodies.
 A notable example was the Rosetta probe, which looked at Comet 67P/Churyumov–Gerasimenko between 2014 and 2016 and concluded that the comet has a different kind of water than Earth's water.

-The first known observation of Halley's took place in 239 B.C., according to the European Space Agency.
+The first known observation of Halley's Comet, or Comet Halley, took place in 239 B.C., according to the European Space Agency.
 Chinese astronomers recorded its passage in the Shih Chi and Wen Hsien Thung Khao chronicles.
 Another study (based on models of Halley's orbit) pushes that first observation back to 466 B.C., which would have made it visible by the Ancient Greeks.

 Astronomers in these times, however, saw each appearance of Halley's Comet as an isolated event.
 Comets were often foreseen as a sign of great disaster or change.

-Even when Shakespeare wrote his play "Julius Caesar" around 1600, just 105 years before Edmond Halley calculated that the comet returns over and over again, one famous phrase spoke of comets as heralds: "When beggars die there are no comets seen; The heavens themselves blaze forth the death of princes."
+Even when Shakespeare wrote his play "Julius Caesar" around 1600, just 105 years before Edmond Halley calculated that the comet returns over and over again, he included a now-famous phrase sepaking of comets as heralds: "When beggars die there are no comets seen; The heavens themselves blaze forth the death of princes."

-Astronomy began changing swiftly around the time of Shakespeare, however.
-Many astronomers of his time held that Earth was the center of the solar system, but Nicolaus Copernicus — who died about 20 years before Shakespeare's birth — published findings showing that the center was actually the sun.
+Astronomy began changing swiftly around Shakespeare's time, however.
+Many astronomers of his time believed that Earth was the center of the solar system, but Nicolaus Copernicus — who died about 20 years before Shakespeare's birth — published findings showing that the center was actually the sun.

 It took several generations for Copernicus' calculations to take hold in the astronomy community, but when they did, they provided a powerful model for how objects move around the solar system and the universe.

-The comet appeared in 1531, 1607 and 1682.
+Years passed and the comet appeared in 1531, 1607 and 1682.
 Halley suggested the same comet could return to Earth in 1758.
-Halley did not live long enough to see its return – he died in 1742 – but his discovery inspired others to name the comet after him.
+Halley did not live long enough to see its return (he died in 1742) but his work inspired others to name the comet after him.